 The New Arithmetical Machine of Caze

-Nouvelles de la république des lettresIt is mentioned for the first time in the second 1707 issue (May-August, 1707) of the french journal Nouvelles de la république des lettres, published in Amsterdam (see the nearby image).
+In the years 1704-1708 Caze corresponded on the topic of calculating devices, including his own, with Leibniz.
+The device was mentioned for the first time in the second 1707 issue (May-August, 1707) of the french journal Nouvelles de la république des lettres, published in Amsterdam (see the nearby image).
 In the journal, in the paragraph for Arithmetic, after mentioning the invention of the binary arithmetic by Leibnitz, it is said that Mr. Caze created and demonstrated to the public rather curious Machine.
-And that's all!
+And that’s all!

 We don't have any reliable information about the creator.
 According to my personal investigations, the author is most probably the Frenchman César Caze, a rather interesting person (see biography of César Caze).

 In Amsterdam Caze worked mainly as a maker of glasses, but remained known also for his scientific interests and busy correspondence with Leibnitz, as well as for his dissertation on the use and improvement of arithmetic from the beginning of XVIII century (Amsterdam, August 1711, The invention of calculating machines and a dissertation on the use and improvement of arithmetic).
-Most probably César Caze devised his calculating tool sometime in the beginning of 1700s, inspired by the Stepped Reckoner of Leibnitz.

 The adding device of Caze, shown in the photo bellow, is manufactured in 1720.
 There are 3 copies with different dimensions and materials used in the collection of CNAM, Paris.
 Dimensions of one of them are: 3 cm x 18.5 cm x 29.6 cm, weight 310 g.
 Materials used are: wood, cardboard, paper, brass and textile.
 It consists of movable rulers (bars) with inscribed digits, which can be seen in windows.
 The upper row of windows (over the rulers) is used during adding operations, while the lower row (its digits actually are complement to 10 of the digits in the upper windows)—during subtraction.
 The device doesn't have tens carry mechanism.